 As stated above, the Preserve's primary mission is to protect and perpetuate the world's largest concentration of bald eagles and their essential habitats (AS 41.21.610(a)).
 The land in the DOT&PF ROW is excluded from the Preserve yet DOT&PF and FHWA are working with DNR, ADF&G, and the U.S. Fish and Wildlife Service (USFWS) to avoid and minimize the impacts to eagle habitat within the ROW, to the extent practicable.
-As a result of public and agency comments, a bald eagle survey was done in the fall of 2013.
-That report is enclosed with this letter (ABR, February 2014).
+As a result of public and agency comments, bald eagle surveys were done in the fall of 2013 and 2014.
+That report is enclosed with this letter (ABR, 2015).

-Subsequent to the fall 2013 survey, an analysis was conducted to evaluate the potential for the Revised Proposed Action to affect the bald eagle population that uses the Preserve.
-The project would cut some perching trees within the DOT&PF ROW.
-Most of these trees are on the up-hill (away from the River) side of the highway.
+Subsequent to the 2013 and 2014 surveys, analyses were conducted to evaluate the potential for the Revised Proposed Action to affect the bald eagle population that uses the Preserve.
+The project would cut some perching trees within the DOT&PF ROW, including the ROW that would be acquired from the Preserve at MP 17.
+Most of the tree clearing would be on the up gradient side of the highway.
+None of the perching trees directly adjacent to the Chilkat River would be cut.
+None of the trees on the river side of the public turnouts would be cut.

+.
 No perching or roosting trees would be cut within the Preserve.
 No bald eagle nests would be removed.